Common Names: Lined Seahorse, Northern Seahorse

 Sexual Maturity: Believed to be around 8 months.
 We have seen it as early as 4 months.
 H. Erectus from southern waters typically have fry that are benthic.
 Fry from H. erectus from northern waters typically go through a pelagic phase and are more difficult to rear.

 Minimum Tank Size Recommendations: 18 inches vertical height.
-30 gallons for a pair.
-30 to 40 gallons for 2 pairs.
+30 gallons for a pair. additional 25 to 30 gallons for each additional pair.

 Water Temperature: 72 to 77 degrees Fahrenheit.
 22 to 25 degrees Celsius.